SimonKO9/python-k8s-example/README.md

 It is assumed that AWS and ECR is used, but the pipeline can be adjusted to support other registries fairly easily.

+This is by no means a copy&paste and ready-to-go setup, but definitely can act as a starting point for establishing a CI/CD solution.

 # Repository overview
 - `app` directory contains application code,
 - `test` directory contains tests,